mariopineda/drpineda.ca/_posts/2014-02-16-Robots-in-primary-grade-mathematics.md

 <p><tt>
 5 steps forward
 </tt></p>
 which corresponds to \(2 + 3 = 5\).
-By programming and executing the two different  version versions of the program students can verify the answer, i.e. both journeys are the same, and make connections between the addition operation and displacement in the physical world.</dd>
+By programming and executing the two different  version of the program students can verify the answer, i.e. both journeys are the same, and make connections between the addition operation and displacement in the physical world.</dd>

 <dt>Mental mathematics and estimation</dt>
 <dd>